What is DEERS?

 What is the Defense Enrollment Eligibility Reporting System?

-If you or a family member have ever been associated with the US military or uniformed services you may have heard of DEERS—the Defense Enrollment Eligibility Reporting System.
+If you or a family member has ever been associated with the US military or uniformed services, you may have heard of DEERS: the Defense Enrollment Eligibility Reporting System.
 It’s a big database that helps service members, veterans, and their eligible family members get military benefits, healthcare, and other services.

 In this guide for TriCareRehabs, we will break down this military health service system and how you can use it to verify your eligibility for rehab.